 In 1980, after many different owners, the former school for girls became what is now the Queen Anne Hotel.
 Guests to the hotel have reported countless sightings of the one beloved teacher wandering about the hotel’s hallways.
 People have also spotted her in her former home, room 410.

-Guests have reported the feeling of something playing with their hair, shadowy figures, unusual sounds, disembodied voices, and the sensation of being touched.
+Guests have reported feeling something playing with their hair, shadowy figures, unusual sounds, disembodied voices, and the sensation of being touched.
+[BOOK A ROOM]

 8. City Hall, San Francisco

 Originally completed in 1899 on the site of Yerba Buena Cemetery, San Francisco’s City Hall was tragically reduced to rubble in the 1906 San Francisco earthquake.